Resources - Table of Contents:

 the Earth, and that affects cloud formation, which affects climate.

 The Chilling Stars: A Cosmic View of Climate Change.
 There's a video documentary about it,

 The Cloud Mystery - Svensmark, Shaviv & Veizer

 Their theory is consistent with a low climate sensitivity to things like CO2 and TSI,

-possible that the cooling effect of another Maunder Minimum could exceed the warming effect
+then it is possible that the cooling effect of another Maunder Minimum could even exceed the warming

-of anthropogenic CO2, perhaps even leading to another LIA,
+effect of anthropogenic GHGs, perhaps even leading to another LIA,

 The anonymous Climategate